jatofg/nawa/README.md

 ### Warning!

 This project is still in an early state (version 0.5!).
 It might, of course, still contain bugs.
-Use it on your own risk.
+Use it at your own risk.

 If you use it, please report any bugs and wishes, so that this project might reach a higher version number at some point :)

 Also, the ABI and API can still change at any time, making modifications to your apps (or, at least, recompilation) necessary.
-When such changes happen, the version number will be increased, so that NAWA will refuse to load apps compiled against an older version.
+When such changes happen, the version number will be increased, and nawarun will refuse to load apps compiled against an older version.

 ## Features (selection)